 - Market Your Tutoring Side Hustle

-This is your research stage, where you’ll identify the right client for your business, build your subject matter knowledge, and prepare a viable business plan to understand your business goals.
+This is your research stage, where you’ll identify the right client for your business, build your subject matter knowledge, and prepare a viable tutoring business model to understand your business goals.

 Identify Your Ideal Client